Film Spoilers and

 Lamar Set Up His Partner Bodine - Both He and Bodine Ended Up Dead

 Meanwhile, two cops were investigating a messy homicide of a black female named Felicity Turner (Theresa Bean).
-They were:
+The partnered officers were:

 During the autopsy, one of Bodine's partners remarked: "Kill someone in Brayton, Kyle Bodine's gonna get ya."
 The intuitive and observant Bodine later admitted: "I see life in all its dirty details."